bkkaggle/jax-gans/docs/acl-gan.md

     -   temporarily just disabling AdaIN
 -   ones are real zeros are fake
 -   cant vmap over loss_g since the param dicts aren't vmappable
+-   anything with AdaIN means and variances being passed into modules as second and third parameters not getting tracked by autograd? - No, Flax's dot product attention is the same
+-   make tfrecords for tpu training? - nope

 ## replication